thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 In the second case, the :cxx:`run` method can be called again and again, up to the point where the last temporal sequence has been completed.

-To know, if last temporal sequence has been completed, one may check the output of the :cxx:`getTimes` methods:
+To know if the last temporal sequence has been completed, one may check the output of the :cxx:`getTimes` methods:

-- if the returned array contains only one value (corresponding the the value of the time at the end of the last temporal sequence), then the last temporal sequence has been completed,
+- if the returned array contains only one value (corresponding to the value of the time at the end of the last temporal sequence), then the last temporal sequence has been completed,
 - if the returned array contains more than one value, one may safely call